 commands after downloading and unpacking the package should do the job.

-Though, as kypeless is under heavy developement right now, I would not recommend to run make install command after configuring in default prefix.
+Though, as kypeless is under heavy developement right now, I would not recommend to run make install command after

 $ mkdir build $ cd build $ ../configure --prefix=`pwd` $ make $ make install

-That should build kypeless and install it in the same directory build you just created.
+This should build kypeless and install it in the same directory build you just created.
 If everything went smooth, the kypeless-gui executable should be located in build/bin.